SergiyStoyan/CliverRoutines/README.md

 ## Supported platforms
 It is supposed to run anywhere with .NET Standard lib supported.
 Presumably it will run on any Xamarin platforms (probably with minor updates required).

-The most concern is peculiarities of the target file system because serializing and logging routines write/read files and do everything as automaticly as possible.
+The most concern is peculiarities of the target file system because serializing and logging routines write/read files and do everything as automatically as possible.

-Tested on:
+### Tested on:
 - Windows 7, 10 in C# projects of any configuration built in Visual Studio;
 - macOS High Sierra 10.12 in Xamarin.Mac projects built in Visual Studio for Mac;